Updated January 5, 2021.

-With all the bliss that comes with becoming a new mom come some pitfalls.
-But you’re ready for the weight gain, stretch marks, nausea, and soreness that come with carrying your future bundle of joy.
-Still, there’s a lesser known — and less talked about — side effect of pregnancy you might not anticipate: nipple changes.
+With all the bliss that comes with becoming a new mom, come some pitfalls.
+You’re ready for the weight gain, stretch marks, nausea, and soreness that come with carrying your future bundle of joy to go away.
+And still, there’s a lesser known — and less talked about — side effect of pregnancy you might not anticipate: nipple changes.

 Fear not.
 We’re here to help you navigate this curious aspect of pregnancy — what to expect, why it’s happening, and how to deal.

 What are some ways your nipples change when you’re pregnant?

 For most women, the breasts as a whole will grow larger (increasing in weight by 1-1.5 pounds over the course of your pregnancy), while the nipples will experience changes in size, shape, and sensitivity.
 Typically, they will get progressively larger and darker and women often notice little bumps on the surface of their nipple area.
 You should expect your nipples to get progressively darker throughout your pregnancy and be the darkest when your baby is born.
 Your nipples will also begin to produce and may leak colostrum, a precursor to milk, towards the end of your pregnancy.

 Hormonal changes, increased breast tissue production, and fat storage play a part in both breast and nipple changes.
 Much of this occurs as your body prepares to provide nourishment (milk) to your baby.
 To accomplish this, milk ducts multiply, milk sacs (alveoli) grow, and blood supply increases in your breasts throughout pregnancy.